rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 **Warning: The below information is for the plugin versions of Geyser unless otherwise specified**

 ## Built-in Geyser
+* [Aternos](https://aternos.org/) (Select as a plugin in the Aternos plugin list and connect to your server with your Java IP and port)
 * [CreeperHost](https://www.creeperhost.net/) (Has a toggle within the control panel to automatically enable Geyser.
 May not be enabled by default, so you may need to toggle it and restart the server)
 * [MCProHosting](https://mcprohosting.com/) (Click "Enable Bedrock Support" on your OneControlCenter server dashboard and follow the steps.
 To host your own: Add 19132 UDP to the [port forward mapping](https://clients.mcprohosting.com/index.php?rp=/knowledgebase/379/Firewall-and-Port-Management.html) and connect to the given source port)
 * [Minehut](https://minehut.com/) (Connect via `bedrock.minehut.com` and do `/join <servername>`.)